 One of Norway's most famous landmarks is a terrific example of wooden architecture.
 Here's what you need to know about Borgund stave church.

 Norway's awesome stave churches are a truly iconic feature of the rural landscape.
 Arguably the most authentic of them all lies between Flåm and Jotunheimen National Park at the very heart of the country.

-Borgund Stave Church is Norway's most visited stave church.
+Borgund is Norway's most visited stave church.
 If it looks familiar, that could be because it's been copied!
 Several replicas exist around the world, in Germany and the USA.

 Adjacent you'll find a modern visitor centre with exhibits on the stave church’s influence on everyday medieval life in Norway, along with other stave churches and Viking artefacts.
 Several interesting walks also start near the church.

 Getting to Borgund generally requires a car but a stop here can easily be incorporated into a road trip between Oslo and Bergen, as the church lies just off Norway's E16 highway.

 On the approach to the location, you'll need to follow the signs to pull of the E16 on to the old road, where you'll find a parking area and visitor centre.
 More on this road later!